 It’s specialized software that helps you generate, store and retrieve unique passwords for both local applications and online accounts in an encrypted database, or vault.
 The only password you need to remember is the one that unlocks the vault.

 It all starts with strong encryption.
 AES 256-bit encryption is the industry standard for the most secure password managers.
 This encryption is also used by the military because of its exceptional strength.

 Zero-knowledge architecture means your passwords are encrypted before they leave your device.
 This prevents an attacker from deciphering them from a location other than your actual computer.

-Most password managers will ask you to use a master password for accessing your vault.
+Most managers will ask you to use a master password for accessing your vault.
 For an additional security layer, you should use two-factor authentication (2FA) or biometric authentication, like a fingerprint or face scan, if it’s available to you.